fakhrulhilal/ResharperMacro/README.md

 ![screenshot](Screenshot.png?raw=true)

 It takes 3 parameter:

 1. The first parameter is the referenced variable
 2. The second parameter is the word that will be replaced.
 We can use [Regex.Replace](https://msdn.microsoft.com/en-us/library/system.text.regularexpressions.regex.replace(v=vs.110).aspx).
-Wheever invalid regex specified, then it will give a value from first parameter instead.
+Whenever invalid regex specified, then it will give a value from first parameter instead.
 3. The third parameter is replacement word.
 It also accept regex replacement, just like second parameter.
 We can also leave it empty for removing purpose.

 ## Building